basler/pylon-ros-camera/README.md

 Specific user set can be specified thanks to the `startup_user_set` parameter.
 ``ros2 launch pylon_ros2_camera_wrapper pylon_ros2_camera.launch.py --ros-args -p startup_user_set:=Default``  or ``ros2 launch pylon_ros2_camera_wrapper pylon_ros2_camera.launch.py --ros-args -p startup_user_set:=UserSet1`` or ``ros2 launch pylon_ros2_camera_wrapper pylon_ros2_camera.launch.py --ros-args -p startup_user_set:=UserSet2`` or ``ros2 launch pylon_ros2_camera_wrapper pylon_ros2_camera.launch.py --ros-args -p startup_user_set:=UserSet3``

 The default trigger mode is set to software trigger.
-This means that the image acquisition is triggered with a certain frame rate and the camera is not running in continuous mode.
+This means that the image acquisition is triggered with a certain frame rate, which may be lower than the maximum camera frame rate.
+The maximum camera frame rate can be reached when running a camera in a free-run or a hardware trigger mode.

 ### Image pixel encoding